Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Summary and Conclusions

 \section{Summary and Conclusions}

-We present the first demonstration of an ``emulated online'', physics-topology-sensitive, TPC-based data selection, using MicroBooNE data.
+We present a demonstration of online, physics-topology-sensitive, TPC-based data selection, using ``emulated online'' streaming of MicroBooNE data.
 The developed framework is validated through the successful identification of targeted low-energy Michel electrons from stopping cosmic-ray muons, using both topological and calorimetric information.
-We have demonstrated a data selection based on LArTPC features that is fast enough to operate online---even within a challenging on-surface operating detector environment.
-While future implementations will need to be adapted to specific detector designs and use cases, this work shows that the challenging problem of ``online'' or ``real-time'' TPC-based data selection is indeed solvable, and that such data selection can effectively incorporate both topological and calorimetric information from the TPC.
-This study thus provides an important proof of concept for currently operating LArTPCs and a strong foundation for future large-scale LArTPC applications such as DUNE.
+We have demonstrated data selection based on LArTPC features that is fast enough to operate online---even within a challenging on-surface operating detector environment.
+While future implementations will need to be adapted to specific detector designs and use cases, this work shows that the challenging problem of ``online'' or ``real-time'' TPC-based data selection is solvable, and that such data selection can effectively incorporate both topological and calorimetric information from the TPC.
+This study thus provides an important proof of concept for currently operating LArTPCs and a strong foundation for future large-scale LArTPC applications.